Shamsul Ulama Allama Shibli Nomani

 While studying at Aligarh Muslim University Majaz wrote an ode to his Alma Mater in 1936 named Nazr-e-Aligarh (Tribute to Aligarh).
 It was first presented by Majaz himself in the Union Hall of the University in the same year.
 However, he was stopped from reciting the full poem by the then Pro Vice Chancellor, A. B. Ahmad Haleem as he did not like certain lines of Nazr-e-Aligarh.
 He had to leave the Union Hall without completing it.
 However on popular demand Majaz completed the poem outside in the lawns.
 It became an instant hit.
 The poem was liked by the students and was popular but still not the official song of the university.

 In one of his address to the students, the then Vice Chancellor, Dr. Zakir Hussain asked students to do something long lasting for the University.
 One of the students in the gathering was Ishtiyaq Ahmad Khan, doing B.Ed at that time.
 He decided to give tune to Nazr-e-Aligarh and present it to the University as his gift and what a wonderful gift it turned out to be.
 It was on 17 October 1954 that Khan Ishtiyaq presented abridged version of the poem with his own tune during Sir Syed Day function in Strachy Hall.
 By the time it was finished everybody was mesmerized.
 It was praised by Dr. Zakir Hussain.
 There was no turning back and the tune given by Khan Ishtiyaq became de facto official song of the University which is now played at the end of any major University program before the recital of National Anthem.
 Alumni associations spread around the world keep the tradition alive by playing the Tarana at the end of any program which they organize in their respective countries, thus connecting them emotionally with their Alma Mater.
 Many versions of the tune have been played with but the original tune of Khan Ishtiyaq is the official song or Tarana of the University.
 Personally I have the good fortune of meeting Khan Ishtiyaq several times at my home.
 It was during the years 1990 to 1992 that he visited my father at our home several times.
 I am witness to his passion for Aligarh Muslim University.
 Khan Sb was a very simple man.
-He would often visit Aligarh and could be seen walking around on campus.
+He would often visit Aligarh and could be seen walking around campus.
 At that time we were staying in a University house at C- 20 Zakir Bagh.
 During my recent visit to Aligarh I found that C-20 no longer exists.
 Some university department has come up in its place but I was happy to see the mulberry tree that I planted still standing tall bearing fruits.

 AMU Tarana